-Treasury Management Strategy 2020/21
+Treasury Management Strategy 2021/22

 Under the Local Government Act 2003, local authorities must have regard to statutory proper practices in their treasury management activities.
-In effect this means the council must adhere to the Chartered Institute of Public Finance and Accountancy's 'Treasury Management in the Public Services: Code of Practice' (the CIPFA Code), and the Ministry of Homes, Communities and Local Government guidance on local authority investments.
+In effect this means the council must adhere to the Chartered Institute of Public Finance and Accountancy's 'Treasury Management in the Public Services: Code of Practice' (the CIPFA Code), and the Ministry of Housing, Communities and Local Government (MHCLG) statutory guidance on local authority investments.

-The CIPFA code requires the treasury management strategy to be produced and approved annually.
-In addition the Ministry Homes, Communities and Local Government has issued updated statutory guidance on local government investments.
-This now covers a wider definition of investments and includes those that support local public services by lending to or buying shares in other organisations (service investments), and those made to earn investment income (known as commercial investments where this is the main purpose).
-Investments held for service purposes or for commercial profit are considered in the non-treasury investment strategy.
+The Chartered Institute of Public Finance and Accountancy's Code requires the Treasury Management Strategy to be produced and approved annually.
+The updated Ministry of Housing, Communities and Local Government statutory guidance on local government investments, now covers a wider definition of investments.
+It includes those that support local public services by lending to or buying shares in other organisations (service investments), and those made to earn investment income (known as commercial investments where this is the main purpose).
+These investments held for service purposes or for commercial profit are considered in the Non-Treasury Investment Strategy.

-In conjunction with the detailed treasury management practices approved by the Director of Finance, the strategy provides the policy framework for the engagement of the council with financial markets in order to fund its capital investment programme, to maintain the security of its cash balances and protect them from credit, liquidity, inflation and interest rate risk.
+Together with the detailed treasury management practices approved by the Director of Finance, the strategy provides the policy framework for the engagement of the council with financial markets in order to fund its capital investment programme, to maintain the security of its cash balances considering credit, liquidity, inflation and interest rate risk.